d-shames3/Static-Sites/README.md

 # Static Sites

 Static site generator written in Python.
 Takes MarkDown files and renders them as HTML using local server.
+If configured, can push files to s3 bucket hosting static site via AWS CloudFront.

 ## Steps to Run Locally